notamitcharan/codershigh/index.markdown

 layout: home
 ---

-This is a homepage for the course **Math for AI**.
-The most important document is the [handbook](/plakshamath/handbook/).
-Ensure that you read this document completely.
-Note that the [FAQ](/plakshamath/faq/) section of the handbook will keep growing, Make sure you look it up once in a while.
-The syllabus for the course is available [here](/plakshamath/syllabus/).
+This is a homepage for the members of Coder's High group.
+Check the [FAQ](/codershigh/faq/)  if you are here for the first time.
+Check the [Questionverse](/codershigh/questionverse/)  and get started with your learning.